-Contracted CTSA Operations: During FY 2020/21 Fresno EOC began contracting with Inspiration Transportation to provide new transportation services on a demonstration basis in Rural and Urban areas of the Rural Fresno County CTSA.
-This service provides social service micro-mobility transportation for designated disadvantaged communities (93606/Biola, 93723/Biola, 93706/Southwest Fresno, and 93706/West Park) to medical, employment and other destinations.
-Transit Systems will support the operations of Inspiration Transportation by providing administrative services and supplementing their operating expenses with Local Transportation Fund (LTF) dollars.
-The rate at which these funds will be supplemented will not exceed 45% of their eligible operating expenses.
-This service will be provided in both the urban and rural social service transportation operations.
-Services will be provided on both an advance-reservation basis and a realtime, space-available basis.
-Passengers may make reservations up to fourteen (14) days in advance or the required one working day in advance.
-Service is offered on a first-called/first-served basis.
-Inspiration Transportation policy will require the passenger to be ready at least forty-five (45) minutes before a scheduled pick up.
-Passengers must be ready fifteen (15) minutes after the designated time for the return trip.
-Hours of operation are Monday-Friday from 0800-1700 hours.
-This project is still under demonstration mode for a third year.
-During FY 2021/22 operations by Inspiration Transportation resulted in very low ridership and a very low Fare box percentage.
-Fresno EOC will evaluate the cost effectiveness of this demonstration project to determine if it will be continued beyond FY 2022/23.
+Contracted CTSA Operations:

+During FY 2020/2021 Fresno EOC began contracting with Inspiration Transportation to provide new transportation services on a demonstration basis in Rural and Urban areas of the Rural Fresno County CTSA.
+This service provided social service micro-mobility transportation for designated disadvantaged communities (Biola - 93606, Biola - 93723, Southwest Fresno - 93706, and West Park - 93706) to medical, employment and other destinations.
+Transit Systems supported the operations of Inspiration Transportation by providing administrative services and supplementing their operating expenses with Local Transportation Fund (LTF) dollars.
+The rate at which these funds were supplemented did not exceed 45% of their eligible operating expenses.
+This service was provided in both the urban and rural social service transportation operations.
+Services were provided on both an advance-reservation basis and a real-time, space-available basis.
+Passengers were able to make reservations up to fourteen (14) days in advance or the required one working day in advance.
+Service was offered on a first-called/first-served basis.
+Inspiration Transportation's policy required the passenger to be ready at least forty-five (45) minutes before a scheduled pick up.
+Passengers were required to be ready fifteen (15) minutes after the designated time for the return trip.
+Hours of operation were Monday-Friday from 0800-1700 hours.
+During FY 2021/2022 operations by Inspiration Transportation resulted in very low ridership and a very low Fare box percentage.
+Fresno EOC evaluated the cost effectiveness of this demonstration project to determine if it was going to be continued beyond FY 2022/2023.
+After consideration it was decided to discontinue this demonstration.
+February 2023 was the last month that this demonstration was in service.
+Inspiration Transportation is no longer in service under CTSA.
+This included transportation to West Park, Biola, and Fresno Urban.